GET THE HELP YOU DESERVE

 - Partial hospitalization and intensive outpatient programming available to graduates of a residential program or those in outpatient therapy that need a higher level of support for their eating disorder

-- Specialized approaches to all clients, including adult females, adolescents and males, allowing for developmentally sensitive exposure to skill building and thought, feeling and behavior management
+- Specialized approaches to all clients, allowing for developmentally sensitive exposure to skill building and thought, feeling and behavior management

 - Medical and psychiatric assessment and monitoring with a high number of individual therapy, nutrition and psychiatric sessions